We're an affiliate

 Not Just for Women You Know!

-Although many people consider spinning to be a women’s exercise routine, more and more men are actually getting into it as well.
+Although many people consider indoor cycling to be a women’s exercise routine, more and more men are actually getting into it as well.

-We’ve already discussed the many benefits of participating in spinning on a regular basis and guess what?
+We’ve already discussed the many benefits of participating in indoor cycling on a regular basis and guess what?

 They work for men just the same as they do for women!

-If you’re a man with joint problems, you’re trying to lose weight, or you’re just interested in meeting some hip and fit women, a good spinning class might be just what you need.
+If you’re a man with joint problems, you’re trying to lose weight, or you’re just interested in meeting some hip and fit women, a good indoor cycling class might be just what you need.

-Indeed, spinning is great for dozens of reasons, the most significant one being that it offers a great way to improve your cardiovascular health, but it doesn’t stop there.
+Indeed, indoor cycling is great for dozens of reasons, the most significant one being that it offers a great way to improve your cardiovascular health, but it doesn’t stop there.

-It is also a lot of fun and since both women and men enjoy riding bikes, it only makes sense that they would both love spinning as well.
+It is also a lot of fun and since both women and men enjoy riding bikes, it only makes sense that they would both love indoor cycling as well.

 It provides a great workout for people of all ages and genders, is easy on the joints, burns lots of calories, and keeps you in great shape year after year.

-You can benefit from spinning without getting up to super-high speeds and if you participate in a spinning class instead of spinning at home, you can enjoy the company of like-minded individuals and enjoy the motivational benefits that you can’t get at home.
+You can benefit from indoor cycling without getting up to super-high speeds and if you participate in a cycling class instead of cycling at home, you can enjoy the company of like-minded individuals and enjoy the motivational benefits that you can’t get at home.

-Building up to three or four spinning sessions a week is perfect for most people and it’s an exercise that you won’t regret trying.
+Building up to three or four indoor cycling sessions a week is perfect for most people and it’s an exercise that you won’t regret trying.

-Again, if you participate in other forms of exercise, you can spin fewer times per week; if you want to push yourself, you can shoot for more.
+Again, if you participate in other forms of exercise, you can cycle fewer times per week; if you want to push yourself, you can shoot for more.

 The number you choose is up to you because the important thing to remember is to be consistent with your efforts so you can see results.